Holy Order of MANS: History

 Ella Hoffman Rigney joined the Order in 1975.
 Mrs. Rigney was intrigued by the first Raphael House, located on Gough and McAllister Streets in San Francisco and started by the Holy Order of MANS, a non-sectarian group of volunteers dedicated to service to the community.
 The first iteration of Raphael House served homeless women and children.
 Needing more space to house families together, they moved to the current location at 1065 Sutter Street, formerly a private hospital.

 In 1988, the remaining members and hierarchy of the Holy Order of MANS joined the Eastern Orthodox Church under the new name Christ the Savior Brotherhood (abbreviated CSB).
 In 1988, the Holy Order of MANS seminary school curriculum, Ordinations of men and woman and Order Sacraments were discontinued.

-Since 1988 the HOOM curriculum was followed in many groups, including the Science of Man in Oregon, which was led by Blighton's wife, Mother Ruth, until her death in 2005, and the Gnostic Order of Christ, founded by HOOM "Master Timothy" Delbert Harris.
+Since 1988 the HOOM curriculum was followed in many groups, including the Science of Man in Oregon, which was led by Blighton's wife, Ruth, until her death in 2005, and the Gnostic Order of Christ, founded by HOOM "Master Timothy" Delbert Harris.

 In February 2012, the Holy Order of MANS was incorporated in the State of California as a religious non-profit in California and maintains two websites and a YouTube channel where the original Order curriculum of study, a calendar of classes, including on Zoom, and events, and literature for sale may be found.
 The Order was assisted in its corporate filing at the California Secretary of State’s Business Programs by Ernesto Resurreccion, Corporate Documents Examiner.
 The Order continues to actively teach the original Order curriculum created by Earl W. Blighton.

 Order books are now available for sale by the Holy Order of MANS through several distributors, including Amazon.
 The Holy Sacraments, Vows, Initiations of Baptism, Illumination, Self-Realization, Ordination of Priests, and Master Teachers with the Power to Ordain are currently performed by the Holy Order of MANS.
 Over the years, former Order members have continued the work of the Order in locations across America.

 Scholarship

 As Sarah A. Riccardi-Swartz explains, "very little is written" about the order, though it has been written up in a few studies of new age religions.
-The one monograph on the order which was available by the time of Riccardi-Swartz's study is Philip Lucas's 'The Odyssey of a New Religion: The Holy Order of MANS From New Age to Orthodoxy (Indiana UP, 1995).
+The one monograph on the order which was available by the time of Riccardi-Swartz's study is Philip Lucas's The Odyssey of a New Religion: The Holy Order of MANS From New Age to Orthodoxy (Indiana UP, 1995).